JvanKatwijk/terminal-DAB-xxx/README.md

 The software will then use the fdkaac library for the decoding of the AAC frames.

-By default, the dab-xxx-cli with curses support is selected, use

-	-DCURSES=OFF

-to deselect.

-By default, the dab-xxx-cli with opencv is selected.
+By default, the terminal-DAB-xxx with opencv is selected.
 Use

 	-DPICTURES=OFF